MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/submit-resource-requirements.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 You can submit a generated resource requirement as a resource request.
-The request is then sent to a resource manager for fulfillment.
+The request is then sent to a Resource Manager for fulfillment.

 1. In Dynamics 365 Project Operations, on the **Projects** page, select the **Team** tab to view a list of bookable resources.
 2. Select the generic resource that has a resource requirement from the list, and then click **Submit Request**.